-The big day has arrived and you are relaxed, start cooking and make all these lip-smacking dishes.
-Finally, it is time to garnish and you realize you have don’t have any cilantro leaves (dhania).
+The big day has arrived, and you are relaxed, start cooking and making all these lip-smacking dishes.
+Finally, it is time to garnish, and you realize you don’t have any cilantro leaves.
 Ugh!

-That’s how the master grocery list was born so that busy moms like us would never ever forget to buy a staple again.
+That’s how the master grocery list was born – so busy folks like us would never ever forget to buy a staple again.

 How to create a basic grocery list?

 Let me explain what a master grocery list is – it is a master list of all the items you need for your cooking.
 Every time you do a grocery run, you’ll refer to this list to make sure you are not missing anything.

 There are many tools you can use to create a grocery list, but most prefer an Excel sheet or a free grocery list app.
 Out of all the apps that I have tested, I loved this free app – Out of Milk (check out my review and how to use it).

 If you prefer Excel, download a copy of the basic grocery list.
 You can save it to your desktop and modify it as you, please.

 Once you have decided which tool to use, go ahead and get started with creating the list.